 Your caring relationship does not have to be registered to be recognised, but you may find it useful to have a certificate to prove that your relationship exists in emergency situations or when dealing with government agencies.

-You can register a caring relationship in Tasmania if you are not related by family and:
+You can register a caring relationship in Tasmania whether or not you are related by family and:

 - you both live in Tasmania

-- you are not married, a couple, in a registered relationship or related by family
+- you are not married, a couple or in a registered relationship

 - you are not receiving payment for the care of the other person.